Chart Color Schemes

 Rostrevor - Magill shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation is notably high in the area, with 29.7% of residents currently enrolled in formal education.
+Educational participation is notably high, with 29.7% of residents currently enrolled in formal education.
 This includes 10.0% in primary education, 7.9% in tertiary education, and 6.7% pursuing secondary education.

 Frequently Asked Questions - Education